LIA: Privacy-Preserving Data Quality Evaluation in Federated Learning Using a Lazy Influence Approximation: Related Work and Discussion

 \paragraph{Data Filtering}

-A common but computationally expensive approach for filtering in ML is to use the Shapley Value of the Influence to evaluate the quality of data~\cite{jia2019towards,ghorbani2019data,jia2019efficient,yan2020evaluating,pmlr-v97-ghorbani19c}.
-Other work includes for example rule based filtering of least influential points~\cite{ogawa2013safe}, or constructing weighted data subsets (corsets)~\cite{dasgupta2009sampling}.
-While data filtering might not always pose a significant problem in traditional ML, in a FL setting it is more important because even a small percentage of mislabeled data can result in a significant drop in the combined model's accuracy.
-As a motivating example, consider Figure \ref{figure:motivation}.
-In this scenario, we have participants with corrupted data (replaced the original label with a random one).
-Even a $5-10\%$ of corrupted participants results in a practically unusable model.
-Filtering those corrupted participants (orange line), restores the model's performance.
+A common but computationally expensive approach for filtering in ML is to use the Shapley Value of the Influence to evaluate the quality of data~\cite{jia2019towards,ghorbani2019data,jia2019efficient,yan2020evaluating,pmlr-v97-ghorbani19c,watson2022differentially}.
+Other work includes, for example, rule-based filtering of least influential points~\cite{ogawa2013safe}, or constructing weighted data subsets (corsets)~\cite{dasgupta2009sampling}.
 Because of the privacy requirements in FL, contributed data is not directly accessible for assessing its quality. \cite{tuor2021overcoming} propose a decentralized filtering process specific to federated learning, yet they do not provide any formal privacy guarantees.
+While data filtering might not always pose a significant problem in traditional ML, in an FL setting, it is more important because even a small percentage of mislabeled data can result in a significant drop in the combined model's accuracy.